codesandbox/sandpack/sandpack-client/README.md

 ### SandboxInfo

-The second argument in the constructor of `Client` is all sandbox info.
+The second argument in the constructor of `SandpackClient` is all sandbox info.
 It has this structure:

 ```ts